fbpx

 So, then you go back and figure out what it was about those two or three notes you heard that made you recognize your sound.
 That’s like your ember.
 You blow on your ember and see if you can develop it into a whole approach.
 That’s how it happened with me.
 I heard myself on a couple of records and thought it was distinctive.
 It wasn’t as good as my heroes- you never sound as good as your heroes – but it did sound true to myself.

 PG: Early on you had played clarinet, even going to college to study classical clarinet performance.
-How do you feel starting off as a classical clarinet player impacted has your work as a bassist?
+How do you feel starting off as a classical clarinet player has impacted your work as a bassist?

 MM: Starting off as a clarinetist really helped balance me out.
 The instrument helped broaden my education.
 Going to school to study the clarinet taught me orchestration and music theory.
 Playing the clarinet gave me a melodic perspective that a lot of bass players don’t have.
 And it allowed me to talk in the key of B-flat with tenor saxophonists and trumpeters.
 I understand how to talk to horn players in a way most bassists don’t.